bitsbymax/Notes/JS_Execution_Context.md

 ### Lexical Environment Record

-And the `Lexical Environment` just points to the _Environment record_ that contains the bindings for variables declared with `let`, `const`, `classes` etc. So in this case, that is the _Global Environment Record_.
+And the `Lexical Environment` just points to the _environment record_ that contains the bindings for variables declared with `let`, `const`, `classes` etc. So in this case, that is the _Global Environment Record_.

 ### Variable Environment Record